SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US247 - List figure categories/03.design/README.md

 ### 3.1.
 Design Overview

 The design for the "List Figure Categories" functionality follows a layered and modular architecture, ensuring a clear separation of concerns between the user interface, business logic, and data access layers.
-The process is initiated by the Show Designer, who requests to view all available figure categories.
-The user interface delegates this request to a dedicated controller, which then interacts with the repository to retrieve the relevant categories from the persistence layer.
+The process begins with the Show Designer requesting to view all available figure categories via the user interface.
+This request is delegated to a controller, which communicates with the appropriate repository to fetch the data from the persistence layer.

 Key design aspects:
 - Only authenticated users with the Show Designer role can access the category listing.
-- The controller ensures that only active categories are retrieved and that the results are ordered alphabetically by name.
+- The controller ensures that all categories are retrieved and presented as they exist, allowing future extensibility for filtering by active status or other criteria.
-- The repository abstracts the data access logic, allowing the domain layer to remain independent of the underlying data source (supporting both in-memory and database-backed persistence).
+- The repository abstracts the data access logic, supporting both in-memory and JPA-backed persistence through polymorphic handling.
-- The UI displays the resulting list, showing each category’s name and description.
+- The user interface receives the list (if available) and displays each category’s name and description.
-- The design supports future extensibility, such as filtering, searching, and pagination.

-This approach ensures maintainability, scalability, and compliance with both functional and non-functional requirements, and is fully aligned with the project’s architectural guidelines.
+- In the case of an empty list, an appropriate message is shown to the user.
+- The solution allows easy extensibility (e.g., search, filter, pagination) while maintaining traceability and maintainability.

+This design enforces consistency across the system, providing robustness and flexibility aligned with the architecture's quality standards.

 ### 3.2.
 Sequence Diagram(s)

 ![Sequence Diagram Full](svg/us247-sequence-diagram-full.svg)

 The sequence diagram illustrates the complete flow for listing figure categories:

-- The Show Designer initiates the request via the UI.
+- The Show Designer initiates the request through the UI.
-- The UI calls the controller to handle the operation.
+- The UI delegates the request to a controller.
-- The controller obtains the appropriate repository from the persistence context, using a factory for decoupling.
+- The controller acquires the appropriate repository using a factory-based provider.
-- The controller invokes the repository method to retrieve all active categories, ordered by name.
+- The repository (in-memory or JPA) retrieves all categories.
-- The repository returns the list of categories to the controller, which then passes it to the UI for display.
+- The controller receives the list and returns it to the UI.
-- The UI presents the list to the user.
+- The UI either displays the list of categories (if available) or shows a message indicating the absence of categories.

-Sequence diagrams, as part of UML, are used to visualize how objects interact in a particular sequence, emphasizing the order of interactions over time and clarifying the responsibilities of each component in the system.
+The sequence diagram includes an `alt` fragment to illustrate both the scenario where categories are available and the scenario where the list is empty.

 ### 3.3.
 Design Patterns (if any)

-- **Repository Pattern:** Abstracts data access and persistence, keeping the domain logic independent of the data source.
+- **Repository Pattern:** Provides an abstraction over data access, allowing persistence logic to be decoupled from business logic.
-- **Factory Pattern:** Used for repository creation, promoting decoupling and easier testing/configuration.
+- **Factory Pattern:** Used by the repository provider to instantiate the correct repository implementation (JPA or in-memory).
-- **Controller Pattern:** Centralizes business logic and mediates between the UI and the domain/persistence layers.
+- **Controller Pattern:** Coordinates the request, encapsulating logic between the UI and data layer.
-- **Separation of Concerns:** Maintains clear boundaries between UI, business logic, domain model, and persistence.
+- **Separation of Concerns:** Ensures each layer (UI, controller, domain, persistence) has a well-defined responsibility.
-- **SOLID and GoF Principles:** The design adheres to SOLID object-oriented principles and applies classic GoF patterns to ensure maintainability and extensibility.
+- **SOLID and GoF Principles:** The implementation respects object-oriented design principles, promoting flexibility and maintainability.

-This design ensures robustness, clarity, and compliance with both functional and non-functional requirements.
+This architecture supports both immediate business needs and future requirements, ensuring a scalable and testable solution.